DRF30q/C152X/README.md

 - CDI gauges, Glideslope/Localiser Needle behaviour adjusted.
 - CDI gauges, Glideslope/Localiser Flag behaviour adjusted.
 - CDI gauges, NAV Flag behaviour adjusted.
+- ADF Radio completely revised Knob behaviour.
+ADF Modes: BFO/REC/ADF and spring return TEST position.
+- ADF Rotatable Card gauge behaviour completely revised:
+- ADF Needle is driven to point to the selected NDB station only in ADF Mode.
+(Note that currently the ADF Mode Knob defaults to BFO Mode and must be manually rotated to ADF Mode.)
+- ADF Needle remains in current position in ADF Mode when no signal received from an NDB on the currently selected frequency.
+- ADF Needle remains in current position in BFO and REC Modes.
+- ADF Needle is slewed in a clockwise direction while ADF Mode Knob held in TEST position.
+When releasd the ADF Mode Knob spring returns to ADF Mode.
+- ADF Needle remains in current position when ADF Radio is turned off using the Volume/Off knob.
+- ADF Needle remains in current position if battery discharges and voltage level to the radio drops below the minimum required for operation.

 ### Notes:
  - The default aircraft panel has a Tachometer with a 2700RPM redline.
 As a result I have taken the decision to model the C152 with the corresponding and slightly uprated 115HP engine.
 (It is essentially the same engine as the 'standard' C152 Lycoming engine with 110HP/2550RPM redline, with a few extra horsepower gained from the additional RPM.
 The standard performance charts eg cruise power settings etc will still be valid.
 The extra horsepower means slightly better takeoff and go-around performance and a slightly higher service ceiling.
 The current version tested in the sim has a service ceiling around 15,500ft.)